 Center for Automated Cryogenic Electron Microscopy

-The Center for Automated Cryogenic Electron Microscopy at MIT.nano enables automated electron imaging of cryogenically preserved specimens.
-Instrumentation in the Facility is available for the MIT research community and external users to visualize the three-dimensional morphology of cellular components and structural details of macromolecules, organic nanoparticles, and other thin materials that are hydrated or sensitive to beam damage.
+The Center for Automated Cryogenic Electron Microscopy (CryoEM Lab, for short) in MIT.nano enables automated electron imaging of cryogenically preserved specimens.
+Instrumentation in the Facility is used by the MIT research community and external users to visualize the three-dimensional morphology of cellular components and structural details of macromolecules, organic nanoparticles, and other thin materials that are hydrated or sensitive to beam damage.

 The Facility includes two cryoTEMs, a cryoFIB/SEM, and laboratory space for cryo-specimen preparation.

 Coupled with other emerging imaging and characterization tools, the cryo-EM instruments provide synergy across many research areas within MIT.nano and beyond.